 - Start a one-sentence tagline on each webpage.

-- Your webpage tag titles have excellent visibility in search engine
+- Your webpage tag titles have excellent visibility in search engines.

-- Display your best or most recent contents
+- Display your best or most recent content.

-- Shows how to find the featured contents of your home page
+- Show how to find the featured contents of your home page.

 16 Home Page Usability Tactics